hardbyte/python-can/doc/listeners.rst

 The data is stored in a compressed format which makes it compact.

-.. note:: MF4 support requires Python >= 3.6 and has to be installed as an extra with for example ``pip install python-can[mf4]``.
+.. note:: MF4 support has to be installed as an extra with for example ``pip install python-can[mf4]``.

 .. note:: Channels will be converted to integers.

-.. note:: MF4Writer does not suppport append mode.
+.. note:: MF4Writer does not suppport the append mode.

 .. autoclass:: can.MF4Writer